 Both external antennas are fake.
 The real radio antenna is a piece of wire and is located inside the transmitter.
 In my opinion, with a simple hack by adding a 2.4Gh rubber ducky antenna, the control range can be extended up to 150 meters.

-You will need 6pcs of AA batteries to feed the power hungry radio.
+You will need 6pcs of AA batteries to feed the power-hungry radio.
 Yes, it’s not so cool.
 If I was one of the designers I would have opted for a 3s Li-Po.
-In order to prevent the unnecessary power consumption the LCD screen is not turned ON in the same time with the radio.
-In order to switch ON the transmitter you must push the “power” button for more than 3 seconds.
+In order to prevent unnecessary power consumption the LCD screen is not turned ON in the same time as the radio.
+In order to switch ON the transmitter, you must push the “power” button for more than 3 seconds.